Dictionary of New Zealand Biography

 All DNZB entries went through a rigorous checking process, but mistakes do occasionally occur.
 We are also aware that new information may have come to light since a biography was written.
 We are always grateful to have significant errors or omissions drawn to our attention.
 Please contact us here.

-Can I suggest additional material for an entry’s ‘External links and sources’ page?
+Can I suggest additional material for an entry’s ‘Links and sources’ page?

-We are always pleased to add references to new books, articles, chapters, theses and other material to ‘External links and sources’ pages, and to link to resources available online.
+We are always pleased to add references to new books, articles, chapters, theses and other material to ‘Links and sources’ pages, and to link to resources available online.
 Please submit your suggestions here.

 Can I republish entries or images?